alexfc96/aforo-backend/README.md

     -Capacity: Number
     -Address: String / Mapbox
     -Timetable: Date
+    -Owner: IDUser Array of owners of the company
-    -Users: Array o object?  **Add the IDusers invited by the company
+    -Clients: Array with tbe IDusers invited by the company

   User